sonpalparmar/8-week-sql-challenges/01_Week_/question-05.md

 # Question

-Which item was the most popular for each customer?
+Which item was the most popular for each customer ?

 ## Solution